zachvalenta/jvns.ca/content/post/2018-09-08-an-awesome-new-python-profiler--py-spy-.markdown

 * each file is much smaller (~30kb vs 200kb for Ruby)

-Basically what I think this means is that py-spy is likely to be easier to maintain longterm than rbspy -- since rbspy depends on unstable internal Ruby interfaces, future versions of Ruby could break it at any time.
+Basically what I think this means is that py-spy is likely to be easier to maintain longterm than rbspy -- since rbspy depends on unstable internal Ruby interfaces, even though it works relatively well today, future versions of Ruby could break it at any time.

 ### the start of an ecosystem of profilers in Rust?? :)